367th Training Support Squadron: History

-The squadron was reactivated as a Strategic Air Command (SAC) Boeing B-29 Superfortress squadron at MacDill Air Force Base, Florida in 1948, where it began upgrading to the new Boeing B-50 Superfortress, an advanced version of the B-29 in 1950.
-It began receiving the first production models of the new Boeing B-47 Stratojet jet bomber in 1951 and despite initial difficulties, the Stratojet became the mainstay of the medium-bombing strength of SAC all throughout the 1950s.
-It began sending its B-47s to AMARC at Davis–Monthan in 1963 when the aircraft was deemed no longer capable of penetrating Soviet airspace.
-The squadron was not operational after 3 January 1963.

-The squadron moved to McCoy Air Force Base, Florida after the B-47 was phased out at MacDill.
-At McCoy, it assumed the mission, personnel and equipment of the 347th Bombardment Squadron becoming a Boeing B-52 Stratofortress heavy bomber squadron.
-It deployed to Pacific during the Vietnam War, engaging in Operation Arc Light combat missions over North Vietnam.
-It was also deployed to Thailand, flying out of U-Tapao Royal Thai Navy Airfield for combat missions over Cambodia and Laos.
-It returned to the United States in 1973, and was phased down for inactivation and inactivated as part of the post-Vietnam drawdown of the USAF.
-The squadron was not operational after 1 November 1973.

-Training support

 In January 1997, the Air Education and Training Command Training Support Squadron at Hill Air Force Base, Utah transferred its flying related support functions to the Air Education and Training Command Air Operations Squadron at Randolph Air Force Base, Texas.
 Three months later, on 1 April, it moved to Randolph, where it assumed the assets of the 619th Training Support Squadron.
-The 367th Squadron was again reactivated as the 367th Training Support Squadron at Hill, where it assumed the remaining mission, personnel, and equipment of the AETC Training Support Squadron.
+The 367th Training Support Squadron was activated at Hill, where it assumed the remaining mission, personnel, and equipment of the AETC Training Support Squadron.

-The 367th supports the Air Combat Command and the Air Mobility Command by providing fact-based performance analysis, identifying root causes of performance deficiencies, and recommending possible solutions.
+The 367th supports Air Combat Command and the Air Mobility Command by providing fact-based performance analysis, identifying root causes of performance deficiencies, and recommending possible solutions.

 Members of the squadron's analysis section travel to maintenance units across the Air Force to analyze performance deficiencies and identify training gaps.
 Once initial analysis is complete, design members interpret the collected data and apply ISD principles to create the framework.
 This framework is then passed along to the software development and graphics sections to create the designed framework.
 Finally, the near-finished products are scrutinized for technical accuracy, safety compliance, and overall quality by the evaluation section.
 Then the product is provided to a focus-group from the target audience for feedback.
 Once stamped with a seal of approval, products are hosted on the internally-developed and maintained Griffin website for field level use.